cbfacademy/intro-to-java-course/README.md

 **Ubuntu Linux**

-- [How to Install Java JDK 17 on Ubuntu 22.04][5]
+- [How to Install Java JDK 21 on Ubuntu][5]

-**Mac OS**
+**macOS**

-- [Install OpenJDK 17 with Homebrew][6]
+- [Install OpenJDK 21 with Homebrew][6]

 ### :white_check_mark: Verify your installation

-To verify that OpenJDK 17 has been successfully installed on your machine, open a terminal and run the following commands:
+To verify that OpenJDK 21 has been successfully installed on your machine, open a terminal and run the following commands:

 **Java Runtime Environment**